jorgt/rogue/README.md

 ## TO DO

-- Rewrite grid/assets.
-No need for two grids, can be incorporated.
-Do not want to store it in assets.
-Increase visibility / ease of use on element decorators in assets
+- Increase visibility / ease of use on element decorators in assets
 - Fix div position on game initialization
+- Try to generate and switch between two grids.
+- Generator for worlds. should not matter if dungeon or overworld etc
+- Add different types of landscapes

 ## IDEAS